publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch38/schII/ptC/m__us_usc_t50_s2032.md

         (1) __In general__

-        In the case of any participant providing a survivor annuity under subsection (b) of this section for a former spouse—
+        In the case of any participant providing a survivor annuity under subsection (b) for a former spouse—

             (A) such participant may elect, or